plasma-group/pigi/packages/docs/src/gp-spec/src/01-state/state-system.rst

 State Object Model
 ==================
-State in the plasma chain is represented as a set of "state objects".
+State within our model is represented as a set of "state objects".
 Each state object is composed of:

 1. A globally unique identifier.
 2. The address of a `predicate contract`_.